PAJOT-Basile/Snakemake_processing_of_short-read_data/README.md

 ---------------------------------------------------------
 name: Profile
 ```
 These flags (with the "-") are used to parse this file so please keep them.
 In addition, the `name` tag is reserved to name the configuration files that are used by the snakemake.
-The two ones here are the only necessary ones.
-Of course, if you want to add some configuration files in the snakemake, you are welcome to add some flags in the `configuration_file.yaml` with a new `name` tag.
+The three ones here are the only necessary ones.
+Of course, if you want to add some configuration files in the snakemake, you are welcome to add some flags in the `configuration_file.yaml` with a new `name` tag, or in the existing ones.

+:warning: :warning: There are some paths that are required to be changed in the "Variables" and the "Profile" flags. __Please change them before running the snakemake.__ :warning: :warning:

 ## How to run the script ?